Hey there, Delilah

 Oh, it’s what you do to me

-The first time I heard Plain White T’s’ most famous song that reached number one everywhere in the world in 2007 was on the car radio, during an extenuating fight with somebody, in Rome.
+The first time I heard Plain White T’s’ signature song which reached number one everywhere in the world in 2007 was on a car radio, during an extenuating fight with somebody, in Rome.

-I immediately shouted at him to shut the fuck up because I wanted to give that song a proper listen, which I couldn’t do because he wouldn’t shut up, and neither would I, and so what I could hear in the end was very little.
+I shouted at him to shut up because I wanted to give that song a proper listen, which I couldn’t do because he wouldn’t shut up, and neither would I, and so what I could hear in the end was very little.

 I didn’t know the song title, I didn’t know the singer, and especially, I didn’t know a word of English at the time to make sense of the lyrics.

-And so I went to bed with the song playing in my head without knowing that this masterpiece titled Hey There Delilah had been dedicated by Plain White T’s lead singer Tom Higgenson to professional runner Delilah DiCrescenzo but she never reciprocated the crush and so they were just friends in the end – which is something the entire world seems to find very exhilarating and they never miss the chance to remind Tom that he was friendzoned and laugh their socks off every time they interview him as if it was something really funny, this bunch of idiots.
+And so I went to bed with the song playing in my head without knowing that this masterpiece titled Hey There Delilah had been dedicated by Plain White T’s lead singer Tom Higgenson to professional runner Delilah DiCrescenzo but she never reciprocated the crush and so they were just friends in the end – which is something the entire world seems to find incredibly amusing and they never miss the chance to remind Tom that he was friendzoned and they laugh their socks off every time they interview him, this bunch of idiots.

 As far as I was concerned, I was being moved to tears by a tune that was about trains, planes, cars and the city.